muratk5n/thirdwave/en/README.md

 Calc assumed known distance between Sun and the Earth, known period of revolution, the constant $G$ (already known from experiment, not through reworking same equation).
-Sun's distance, volume could be known optically or now through spacecraft having actually traveled there.
-Then calculate mass, divide by volume, obtain density.
+Sun's distance, volume could be estimated optically or now through spacecraft having actually traveled there.
+We then calculate mass, divide by volume, obtain density.

 ---